We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 • Multi-currency support: A TMS can typically handle multiple currencies in a way that makes it easier to manage conversion rates and currency risk.
 This can be a key benefit for businesses with operations in multiple countries.

 • Regulatory compliance: For businesses that operate across multiple jurisdictions, a TMS helps in adjusting to new regulations and reduces the risk of noncompliance.
-Most systems offer approval workflows to help enforce internal policies around payments and transfers.
+Most systems offer approval chains to help enforce internal policies.

 Evolution of treasury management systems